Faculty/Staff members are expected to abide by the rights and responsibilities listed below.

 - Consider a student’s request for accommodations only if the student has provided the faculty/staff members with an official accommodation letter each semester

 - Consult with Disability Services to clarify student requests for accommodations, academic adjustments, and/or auxiliary aids and services;

-- Uphold all expectations for classroom behavior and academic performance equally for all students;
+- Uphold all expectations and standards for classroom behavior and academic performance equally for all students

 - Provide accommodations in a fair and timely manner.
 Providing accommodations is not negotiable; however, the way in which accommodations are provided is negotiable.
 It is the responsibility of instructors and staff to promptly implement academic adjustments and aids for students after they have been approved by the Dean of Students Office.

 - Maintain confidentiality when working with students with disabilities

 - Determine the curricula of their courses and ensure that the proposed accommodations do not alter essential academic requirements

 - Promote equal educational opportunity to all students without regard to race, religion, gender, ability, age, national origin, or other non-merit factors.

 - Distinguish between content and activities that are essential to a course/program from those that are not essential and thus may be accommodated

 - Cooperate with procedures established by Disability Services, such as reviewing, signing, and returning forms for test accommodations, facilitating the use of note-takers, etc.